EB-5 Construction Jobs

 Over time, costs increase due to inflation.
 Input/output model coefficients and multipliers, however, often use data from previous years.
-As a result, current dollar values must be deflated to the values used in the input/output model in order to properly arrive at the final demand multiplier.
+Consequently, current dollar values must be deflated to the values used in the input/output model to properly arrive at the final demand multiplier.
 Deflation figures are reported by the U.S. Bureau of Labor Statistics (BLS).

-In order for an investor’s I-526 Petition to be approved by USCIS, the form must be supported by evidence that the project’s costs are reasonable.
-USCIS expects to see the general contractor’s detailed construction budget with costs itemized by category.
+For an investor’s I-526 petition to be approved by the USCIS, the form must be supported by evidence that the project’s costs are reasonable.
+The USCIS expects to see the general contractor’s detailed construction budget with costs itemized by category.
 This budget must also be compared to the cost per square foot of equivalent projects in the region using relevant, up-to-date data such as RSMeans data.

-In order for an investor’s I-829 Petition to be approved by USCIS, the form must be accompanied by evidence the funds were spent.
-Such evidence includes wire transfers, canceled checks, vouchers, etc.
+For USCIS to approve an investor’s I-829 petition, the form must be accompanied by evidence the funds were spent.
+Such evidence includes wire transfers, canceled checks, vouchers, and so on.

 EB-5 Operations Jobs

 Operations jobs can be calculated in two ways, by direct count and by revenue—both of which should yield the same result.

 For the first method, direct jobs are counted and then multiplied by the employment multiplier.
 For the second method, revenue from the pro forma income statement is used to calculate EB-5 job creation by deflating the revenue to the values used in the economic analysis and then multiplying these deflated dollars by the final demand multiplier.
 If the two methods donot produce similar results, the USCIS may deny any investor petitions that rely on these operations jobs.